Link and Launch

-- Alternative entry to university
+*alternative entry to university

-Our school to pilot the program
+Our school hosts the program

 Young people who are not in education, employment or training and who completed Year 12 in the previous two years are eligible to join the program.
-Older Year 12 graduates who may benefit from the program are also welcome to join.
-All eligible young people who have completed their senior studies can join the program irrespective of where they went to school.
+Older Year 12 graduates who may benefit from the program are also welcome to make contact.
+All eligible young people who have completed their senior studies can participate irrespective of where they went to school.